gigamike/angelhackmanila2019/README.md

-﻿# Big Mike Personal Trainer (HealthTech)
+# Big Mike Personal Trainer (HealthTech)

 Coach Big Mike Personal Trainer (HealthTech).
 Fitness partner through Health Technology.

-We chose HealthTech category, health recommendations using a chatbot interface.
-We created an app called “Big Mike” your personal trainer powered by Alexa.
+An online platform that brings professional fitness coach, their health products and health conscious market together.

 # The problem we are trying to solve are as follows:

 Personal Trainer Availability.

+ - Weight Problem
     - Unhealthy person doesn’t know where to start.
     - “What/How“ gym programs.
     - What kind of food to eat or diet?
     - No 24 hours trainer.
+ - Lack of Motivation.
  - Lack of Nutrition Facts Label.
- - Lack of information about supplements.
+ - Lack of information about health products.
+ - Native Chatbot is Boring.

 ## "Big Mike" app features are as follows: